About the Course

 Join other caring dog parents who want to make walks better for their dogs.

-In three 1-hour sessions, you will learn the ABCs of dog reactivity, loose-leash walking, skills to change your dog’s emotions around triggers, tools to manage in tough situations, how to build a solid recall and ways to set both of you up for success on walks.
+In three 75 minute sessions, you will learn the ABCs of dog reactivity, loose-leash walking, skills to change your dog’s emotions around triggers, tools to manage tough situations, help to build a solid recall, and ways to set both of you up for success on walks.

 This course will help you to reduce your dog’s leash reactivity and make walks enjoyable once again.